-Forster Herbert Martin Maynard joined the Royal Navy in 1914 and transferred to the Royal Naval Air Service in 1915.
+The son of Herbert Martin and Jessie Maynard, Forster Herbert Martin Maynard was educated in England at St. John's School, Leatherhead and University College, London.
+He joined the Royal Marines Divisional Engineers on 22 September 1914 and transferred to the Royal Naval Air Service in 1915.
 Flight Sub-Lieutenant Maynard received Royal Aero Club Aviator's Certificate 1381 on a Short biplane at Royal Naval Air Station, Eastchurch on 1 July 1915.
 He served as a flight instructor before being posted to Naval 1 at the beginning of 1917.
 After scoring six victories with the Sopwith Triplane, his days as a fighting pilot ended when he was injured in an air crash while in England.
 He remained in the Royal Air Force and was granted a permanent

 commission to Flight Lieutenant on 1 August 1919.
 During World War II, Air Vice-Marhsal Maynard was appointed a Companion of the Bath for distinguished service as air officer in command of the Royal Air Force in the Mediterranean.